piecepackr/ppgames/README.rst

    remotes::install_github("piecepackr/piecepackr")
    remotes::install_github("piecepackr/ppgames")

-If you want to make rulebooks you'll need ``xelatex`` and if you want to make rulesets you'll need a recent version of ``pandoc``.
+If you want to make rulebooks and rulesets you'll need ``xelatex`` and depending on the input/output targets also a recent version of ``pandoc``.
 The following instructions should work on Ubuntu:

 .. code:: bash